katrinab2727/cse15l-lab-reports/lab2.md

 <img width="439" alt="image" src="https://github.com/katrinab2727/cse15l-lab-reports/assets/149338452/a9d74b63-b826-4080-8338-585279967541">

 ## Part 3 - Reflection
 I have learned a lot about building and running a server from the last couple of labs.
 I learned about certain methods such as `getQuery()` and `getPath()` and how to use them to create a web server.
-Also, it was nice to be able to make a key and not have to keep using a password to log into `ieng6` remotely.
+Also, it was nice to be able to make a key and not have to keep using a password to log into `ieng6` remotely by creating a public and private key.
 Learning the commands `scp` and `mkdir` is useful as I have seen in lab.